TosbackCgusBridge-Bot/CGUs-versions/Realclearpolitics/Privacy Policy.md

 *   House 2018
 *   State of the Union

-*   2020 Democratic Presidential NominationMorning Consult\*
+*   2020 Democratic Presidential NominationEmerson
+    *   Biden27
-    *   Biden29
+    *   Sanders17
-    *   Sanders22
+    *   Harris15
-    *   Harris13
+    *   Warren9
-    *   O'Rourke7
+    *   O'Rourke4
-    *   Warren8
+    *   Booker9
-    *   Booker5
+    *   Klobuchar5
     *   Bloomberg2
-    *   Castro1
-    *   Brown2
+    *   Brown3
-    *   Klobuchar3
+    *   Gabbard2
-    *   Gabbard1Biden +7
+    *   Castro1Biden +10
-*   President Trump Job ApprovalRasmussen Reports
+*   General Election: Trump vs. BidenEmerson
-    *   Approve50
+    *   Biden55
-    *   Disapprove49Approve +1
+    *   Trump45Biden +10
-*   President Trump Job ApprovalFOX News
+*   General Election: Trump vs. SandersEmerson
-    *   Approve46
+    *   Sanders51
-    *   Disapprove52Disapprove +6
+    *   Trump49Sanders +2
-*   President Trump Job ApprovalGallup
+*   General Election: Trump vs. HarrisEmerson
-    *   Approve44
+    *   Harris52
-    *   Disapprove52Disapprove +8
+    *   Trump48Harris +4

 More Latest Polls In The News

-*   Ann Coulter: "The Only National Emergency Is That Our President Is An Idiot"
+*   Coulter: "The Only National Emergency Is That Our President Is An Idiot".
+Trump "Fooling The Rubes"
 *   Sarah Sanders: Ann Coulter Is Not "An Influential Voice In This Country" Or In The White House
 *   Schumer: Declaring National Emergency A "Lawless Act," "Gross Abuse" Of Presidential Power
 *   Alan Dershowitz: Using 25th Amendment To Oust Trump Is "Clearly An Attempt At A Coup D'Etat"